atlasunified/PDF-to-Image-Cluster/README.md

 # PDF-to-Image-Cluster

 The scripts collectively serve to automate the process of downloading, converting, and processing various files from web sources.
-They incorporate features such as file management, web scraping, data conversion, concurrent processing, text extraction, file archiving, and file distribution balancing.
+They incorporate features such as file management, web scraping, data conversion, concurrent processing, text extraction, URL downloading, file archiving, and file distribution balancing.

 ## File Outline